MrCogito/Adversarial_DRL/README.md

             "normalize": False,
         }
 '''

+To maintain a consistent perspective regardless of player turn, observations are flipped and transformed accordingly.
+This step ensures that the agent always perceives the board from the same point of view, simplifying the learning process.

 ### Training procedure
 1. Train the victim agent using self-play (playing against an older version of itself that was updated every 500 epochs) with 1000 epochs warm-up against the random agent, until the victim agent achieves decent performance.